- What is the Day of Digital Scholarship?

 What is digital scholarship?

 Digital scholarship is any scholarly process or product that utilizes digital tools, technologies, research methods, or platforms.
 It can be individual or collaborative, simple or complex, and may result in physical or digital output.
-Examples include textual analysis, 3D printing, data visualization, mapping, websites, video, and audio projects.
+Examples include textual analysis, robotics, 3D printing, data visualization, mapping, websites, video, and audio projects.

 - Learning to Cook: Lorice Edition (a student’s multimedia timeline of learning how to cook while studying away in Trinidad)